Brooks Robinson: Honors

 Robinson's jersey number (5) was retired by the Orioles on April 14, 1978.
 In 1983, Robinson was elected to the Baseball Hall of Fame, one of 16 players to have been honored on the first ballot since the inaugural class of 1936.
 Coincidentally, Kell got in the same year.
 "It was unbelievable that two kids raised just 90 miles apart, and with the same churchgoing backgrounds and the same ideals, would go into the Hall of Fame the same day," Kell said.
 "You couldn't write the script any better."

 Brooks and Frank were the first members of the Baltimore Orioles Hall of Fame in 1977, and Brooks was selected to the Arkansas Hall of Fame the following year.
 Robinson and former Baltimore Colts football player Johnny Unitas had plaques in their honor in the lobby of Memorial Stadium.
 When the Orioles played their last game there on October 6, 1991, Robinson and Unitas were invited to throw out the ceremonial first pitches.
 Robinson threw a baseball, while Unitas threw a football.
 After the game, Robinson led 119 former Oriole players in uniform out onto the field, where they took their old positions.

 In 1999, Robinson ranked Number 80 on The Sporting News list of the 100 Greatest Baseball Players and was elected to the Major League Baseball All-Century Team.
 Fans elected Robinson to the All-Time Rawlings Gold Glove Team in 2008; Robinson accumulated the most votes of any player elected.
-In 2015, Robinson was selected as one of the Orioles Franchise Four, recognizing the four greatest living players in Orioles history, along with Jim Palmer, Frank Robinson, and Cal Ripken Jr. He was the 2020 National Baseball Hall of Fame Recipient of the Bob Feller Act of Valor Award for his service in the Vietnam War.
+In 2015, Robinson was selected as one of the Orioles Franchise Four, recognizing the four greatest living players in Orioles history, along with Jim Palmer, Frank Robinson, and Cal Ripken Jr. In 2020, The Athletic ranked him number 73 on the "Baseball 100" list complied sportswriter Joe Posnanski.
+That same year, he was the National Baseball Hall of Fame Recipient of the Bob Feller Act of Valor Award for his service in the Vietnam War.

 Robinson has won several awards not specifically for baseball players as well.
 In 1984, he was presented the Golden Plate Award of the American Academy of Achievement.
 He was awarded the Silver Beaver Award by the Boy Scouts of America in 1990.
 Radio Tower Drive, a road in Pikesville, Maryland, was renamed Brooks Robinson Drive in honor of Robinson's 70th birthday on May 16, 2007.

 Three statues of Robinson have been created.
 The first was placed in the Brooks Robinson Plaza outside WellSpan Park in York in 2008.
 On October 22, 2011, the second was unveiled on Washington Boulevard in downtown Baltimore.
 This statue depicted Robinson preparing to throw out a runner at first base.
 Present for the unveiling of the statue, Robinson commented that it "gave him more hair than he deserved."
 The Orioles unveiled a larger-than-life bronze sculpture of Robinson at Oriole Park at Camden Yards on September 29, 2012, as part of the Orioles Legends Celebration Series during the 20th anniversary of the ballpark.